Junior legion baseball: Gering, Alliance both moving on to Class B state tourney

 Gering scored their first two runs of the game as Kelan Dunn had a two-run scoring double and later scored the fourth run on a Lukah Schwery double.

-Conor Cardiff put the Spartans up 5-4 in the bottom of the frame with a two-run single and then Tony Escamilla added a RBI single.
+Conor Cardiff put the Spartans up 5-4 in the bottom of the frame with a two-run single, and Tony Escamilla added an RBI single.

 Gering came back with four more runs in the second on just three hits.
-Barron Williams tied the game at 6-6 with a RBI single and then Lukah Schwery had a two-out single to put Gering up 8-6.
+Barron Williams tied the game at 6-6 with an RBI single, and then Lukah Schwery had a two-out single to put Gering up 8-6.

 Alliance loaded the bases with two outs when Cardiff singled in two runs.